 At first, these writers put forth their best efforts to write well and to fulfill their teachers’ expectations; however, their attempts prove to be unsuccessful, and they continue to receive bad grades, criticizing (yet unconstructive) comments, and red-covered assignments.
 This happens in high school, college, grad school, and even in the workplace (who’s to say that your boss isn’t also your “teacher”).
 However, what are often lacking in these cases are the comments telling these writers what they did right and why their writing—though perhaps not “print” ready—is still good.

-If teachers and editors only highlight writers’ negative qualities, then how are said writers going to gain the confidence needed to want to write well, and how will they know what aspects of their writing actually do work.
+If teachers and editors only highlight writers’ negative qualities, then how are said writers going to gain the confidence needed to want to write well, and how will they know what aspects of their writing actually do work?
 On top of that, many teachers and editors do not provide solutions to these writing problems, so the writers often feel they have nowhere to turn for help.

 Eventually, this can turn into a perpetual cycle of poor writing: the writer tries his or her best to write well, the teacher gives only negative feedback but no solutions/assistance, the writer is upset and begins feeling hopeless, the writer does not try to improve his or her writing, the writer again tries to meet the teacher’s expectations but fails because he or she has not taken the necessary steps to succeed, the teacher gives negative feedback again, and so on.
 It’s no wonder why writers often fear having teachers and editors critique their work; it is often a very negative and demeaning experience for them.